 Psychology interns in this track will receive training in Trauma-Focused Cognitive Behavioral Therapy and assessment and treatment of early psychosis based upon Coordinated Specialty Care (CSC) model, which includes training in Cognitive Behavioral Therapy for Psychosis (CBTp).
 Trainees will spend approximately 50% of their time at the CAARE Center receiving training and supervised experience in TF-CBT and psychological evaluations with children and adolescents seen for trauma.
 Trainees will also spend 50% of their time at SacEDAPT receiving training and supervised experience in the assessment and treatment of early psychosis.

-Infant-Preschool Neurodevelopmental Disorder and Child Maltreatment Track (1 position)
+Child Maltreatment and Neurodevelopment Track (1 position)

 Psychology interns in this track will receive training in infant mental health treatment with children ages 0 to 5 and their families and neurodevelopmental psychological assessments of infants and young children.
 Trainees will spend 50% of their time at the CAARE Center and 50% within Developmental and Behavioral Pediatrics at the MIND Institute.
 Interns will be provided training in one empirically based approach, Parent-Child Interaction Therapy at the CAARE Center.
 In addition, they will be trained to conduct evidence based, neurodevelopmental evaluations with a focus on identifying developmental delay and autism spectrum disorder.